 Continue reading below to learn more about several of the popular undergraduate and graduate psychology programs offered in West Virginia and online.

 West Virginia University awards both the Bachelor of Arts (BA) in Psychology and the Bachelor of Science (BS) in Psychology.
-Approximately 75 percent of students opt for the BA degree.
+Approximately 75% of students opt for the BA degree.
 Both programs require students to complete 128 credits in general college coursework and core and elective psychology courses.
-In addition to traditional psychology classes, psychology students can gain practical experience through a teaching practicum, in which students serve as tutors, or a field experience at a local clinical facility.
-Psychology majors may also create and complete an independent study and eligible students may want to apply for the honors psychology program, which requires students to write a thesis.
+In addition to traditional psychology classes, psychology students can gain practical experience through a teaching practicum in which students serve as tutors or a field experience at a local clinical facility.
+Psychology majors may also create and complete an independent study.
+Eligible students may want to apply for the honors psychology program, which requires students to write a thesis.
 The program culminates in a capstone project.
 Students may also join the Psych Club or Psi Chi, the national honor society for psychology students.

 Wheeling Jesuit University